 I want to start this article by doing a little thought experiment.
 Imagine for a moment that you are in a group of twenty people.
 In that twenty people there is a defined leader and that leader is responsible for motivating you, teaching you, and otherwise organizing group activities.
-Things are going along OK but then at some point the group leader decides that they aren’t happy with the activities of the group.
+Things are going along OK, but then at some point the group leader decides that they are not happy with the activities of the group.
 Some of you are going to the bathroom too much, some of you are too easily distracted, and others are simply not following the rules.
 You, in particular, are a problem for the group leader and so in an attempt to control your behavior and enforce “the rules,” the group leader singles you out and forces you to sit in the middle of the group on the floor for a week.

-Forms of emotional abuse: PUBLIC HUMILIATION – Exposing a person to unwanted attention; using social exposure to manipulate and control.
-Encouraging others to exclude and harass.
-Now of course, saying it like this makes a solution to the problem seem relatively easy, just get up and walk away.
+Forms of emotional abuse: PUBLIC HUMILIATION – Exposing a person to unwanted attention; using social exposure to manipulate and control; encouraging others to exclude and harass.
+Now, of course, saying it like this makes a solution to the problem seem relatively easy, just get up and walk away.
 But now imagine that the team leader has authority over you.
-Imagine that your group leader actually had the power to confine you to that “box” in front of twenty of your friends and colleagues.
+Imagine that your group leader had the power to confine you to that “box” in front of twenty of your friends and colleagues.
 It would be bad enough to begin with, but it would be even worse under conditions of force and duress.
 Not only could you not get up and leave no matter how you were feeling, but all the negative emotions would be amplified to that point that even a tough, independent, adult might succumb to the damaging effects of the abuse.
 It is not even too much to say that a sensitive adult may experience post-traumatic stress.
 After all, being shamed in a public space is a traumatic event by any standards.

 Now I know what you are saying, no school would ever do something like this.
 I mean, we now know that emotional abuse is bad, and we know that isolation, rejection, and public shaming is emotionally abusive, and we would never allow our teachers to engage in it.
-Shockingly however, emotional abuse is a problem in school.
-As a parent I have had to go to bat for my kids several times.
+Shockingly, however, emotional abuse is a problem in school.
+As a parent, I have had to go to bat for my kids several times.
 For example, my son’s teacher put his name on a board and publicly humiliated him for not doing his work properly.
 When I told her that her public humiliation was making him feel bad, all she could say was that if he wanted to avoid the bad feelings, he’d have to perform to her expectations.
-I was shocked that she seemed so unconcerned about his feelings, and when I pointed this out to the principal, and when I said that as an adult post-secondary teacher it was against the law for me to even post student numbers in a public space because I was not allowed to violate their right to privacy and safety (in Alberta FOIP laws protect adults from this sort of public exposure, so why not children??), he said that the classroom was hardly a public space.
-Of course, it is a public space.
-Not only does everybody in the school get to see how my son is doing, but parents of the kids that go to the school can have a look as well, so I don’t know where he got his “not a public space” comment, ’cause clearly it is.
-And that’s not even the worst of it you know.
+I was shocked that she seemed so unconcerned about his feelings, and when I pointed this out to the principal, and when I said that as an adult post-secondary teacher it was against the law for me to even post student ID numbers in a public space because I was not allowed to violate their right to privacy and safety (in Alberta FOIP laws protect adults from this sort of public exposure, so why not children??), he said that the classroom was hardly a public space.
+But of course, it is a public space!
+Not only does everybody in the school get to see how my son is doing, but parents of the kids that go to the school can have a look as well, so I do not know where he got his “not a public space” comment, ’cause clearly it is.
+And that is not even the worst of it you know.
 Last week my daughter came home and said that her teacher told her that if she didn’t perform as expected, she might lose her desk “privileges” and have to sit on the floor for a week.

-I’m not kidding.
+I am not kidding.

 What can you do?